vivekkhandelwal1/shark-ai/shortfin/README.md

 ### Preliminary performance results

 > [!NOTE]
-> Disclaimer: The results above are for information purpose only.
+> Disclaimer: The results below are for information purpose only.
 The evaluation was performed
 > on engineering sample hardware and may differ from retail parts.

 #### End-to-end image generation (fp8 and int8)